gcp-development/quarkus-template-api/README.md

    <li><a href="https://quarkus.io/guides/security-openid-connect-dev-services" target="_blank">Dev Services for OpenID Connect</a></li>
    <li><a href="https://quarkus.io/guides/deploying-to-kubernetes" target="_blank">Deploying to kubernetes</a></li>
 </ul>

+Table of Contents:<br>
+Restful API design guidelines<br>
+Testing the Rest API with Postman and Intellij Community<br>
 <hr>

 ## Testing the Rest API with Postman and Intellij Community